Mosaic Freeschool

 Jayne Besjak

-Jayne is co-founder of Mosaic Freeschool and homeschooling mom to three wonderful children.
-She and her husband Chuck decided to explore homeschooling as a transition vehicle when their family relocated from the Midwest to New Jersey in 2008.
-What began as a temporary and pragmatic choice has evolved into a highly rewarding and welcomed lifestyle of personal freedom and enthusiastic, engaged learning.
+Jayne is co-founder and Director of Mosaic Freeschool.
+She and her husband decided to explore homeschooling for their three children as a transition vehicle when their family relocated from the Midwest to New Jersey in 2008.
+What began as a temporary and pragmatic choice evolved into a highly rewarding and welcomed lifestyle of personal freedom and enthusiastic, engaged learning.

 Prior to diving into the world of alternative education, Jayne worked for 13 years as an Environmental Research Scientist at Argonne National Laboratory, and lectured in the School of Continuing Studies at Northwestern University.
 She holds an M.S. in Geoscience from Oregon State University where she worked with the EPA's Global Climate Research Program and has completed PhD coursework in the Department of Geographical Sciences at the University of Maryland.